filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/seal-workers.md

 ## Gracefully stopping a worker

-In a sealing pipeline you often have multiple lotus-workers, and gracefully shutting them down is important to not cause disruptions in the pipeline.
+In a sealing pipeline there are often multiple lotus-workers, and gracefully shutting them down is important to not cause disruptions in the pipeline.
 Storage providers often have a lot incoming sealing tasks in the pipeline, but want/need to shut down worker nr.XX for maintainence/upgrade.
 We recommend following these steps:

 1. Disable all sealing tasks on the lotus-worker: